Azure/Hadoop-Migrations/docs/hdinsight-databricks/migration-approach-hdinsight.md

 ### Cluster info
 Use the following information to understand which version and size of cluster you are using and to estimate the size of the destination Synapse Spark Pool.

-- HDInsight Location: Ex: east us
+- HDInsight Location: Ex: eastus
 - Number of clusters: Ex: 5
 - Cluster Nodes:
     - Head Node